 - Respecting the dignity, worth, and uniqueness of each individual student including, but not limited to, actual and perceived gender, gender expression, gender identity, civil status, family status, sexual orientation, religion, age, disability, race, ethnicity, socio-economic status, and culture; and

 - Establishing and maintaining an environment that promotes the emotional, intellectual, physical, and sexual safety of all students.

 C. The professional educator maintains student trust and confidentiality when interacting with students in a developmentally appropriate manner and within appropriate limits by:

 - Respecting the privacy of students and the need to hold in confidence certain forms of student communication, documents, or information obtained in the course of professional practice;

 - Upholding parents’/guardians’ legal rights, as well as any legal requirements to reveal information related to legitimate concerns for the well-being of a student; and

 - Protecting the confidentiality of student records and releasing personal data in accordance with prescribed state and federal laws and local policies.

-The professional educator promotes effective and appropriate relationships with colleagues by:
+A. The professional educator promotes effective and appropriate relationships with parents/guardians by: